KRSaraswat/Image-Processing-and-Data-Extraction/README.md

 4. Place this image file and update the `graph_image_path` in extract_and_scale_line.py script.
 5. Run the script

-# Video Frames Processing (Folder - Process Video Frames with Cropping and Rotation)
+# Process Video Frames with Cropping and Rotation (Folder - Video Frames Processing)
 This project provides tools to extract and process frames from video and images for tasks such as graph data extraction, image rotation, cropping, renaming, and visualization.

 ## 📦 Modules